ipspace/netlab/docs/caveats.md

 * FRR 9.0 and later creates malformed IS-IS LSPs; the bug has been fixed in release 10.0.1 ([details](https://github.com/FRRouting/frr/issues/14514)).
 You cannot build an IS-IS network using Arista EOS and FRR if you're running an affected version of FRR.
 * FRR configures BFD as part of OSPFv2/OSPFv3 configuration.
 * STP is *disabled* on Linux bridges used to implement VLANs on this platform, so FRR devices cannot be used in topologies that include L2 loops.
 Cumulus (with FRR inside) may work better in that case
+* Netlab defines a default MTU of 1500 across all providers, for consistency with other platforms.
+This is needed for things like OSPF adjacencies.

 (caveats-junos)=
 ## Common Junos caveats